-The Bir-Hakeim bridge spans River Seine in Paris, linking the 15th and 16th arrondissements.
+The pont de Bir-Hakeim spans River Seine in Paris, linking the 15th and 16th arrondissements.
 It is one of the most beautiful bridges of Paris and is popular for the great views it offers on the river and to the Eiffel Tower.

-The Bir-Hakeim bridge was built between 1903 and 1905 to replace an earlier steel footbridge that had been constructed in 1878 for the World Exhibition.
+The Bir-Hakeim bridge was built between 1903 and 1905.
+It replaced an earlier steel footbridge that had been constructed in 1878 for the World Exhibition.
 Made of steel, it forms an arch bridge 237 metres long and 24.7 metres wide.

-Formally known as Pont de Passy, the bridge was renamed in 1948 to commemorate the Battle of Bir-Hakeim (1942), where the Free French forces fought against the German Africa Korps during World War II.
+Formally known as Pont de Passy, the bridge was renamed in 1948 to commemorate the Battle of Bir-Hakeim (1942).
+There the Free French forces fought against the German Africa Korps during World War II.